Logistics is a multifunctional program created to implement control over all the working stages of a courier delivery service.

 The planning routes are inactive routes of a current day or routes of the following day.

 Information on the fulfilled routes is displayed for 24 hours, afterwards it is automatically moved to history.
-Besides, if it is necessary to send information on fulfilled routes to history without waiting 24 hours, you can do it manually (choose a corresponding route in the table and click 'Trash' button in the information block).
+Besides, if it is necessary to send information on fulfilled routes to history without waiting 24 hours, you can do it manually (choose the corresponding route in the table and click 'Trash' button in the information block).

-On the basis of data on fulfilled routes stored in history, you can generate reports in the corresponding section.
+On the basis of the data on fulfilled routes stored in history, you can generate reports in the corresponding section.